CBOT wheat rises 7% this week on Russia crop worries

 "The rally in wheat appears to be running out of steam as we think much of the Russian crop production loss could be factored into the market," said Terry Reilly, senior agricultural strategist for Marex.

-The International Grains Council this week cut its forecast for 2024/25 global wheat production.

-In Europe, the condition of France's soft wheat declined slightly last week to remain at a four-year low while maize planting slowed, farm office FranceAgriMer said.
+In Europe, the condition of France's soft wheat declined slightly last week to remain at a four-year low, farm office FranceAgriMer said.
 Germany's wheat crop will shrink by 5.6% this year to 20.31 million metric tons, according to the country's association of farm cooperatives.

-Traders are also assessing U.S. corn and soybean plantings after earlier rain delays.
+Traders also assessed U.S. corn and soybean plantings after earlier rain delays.
 The U.S. Department of Agriculture is slated to issue a weekly update on planting progress on Tuesday, one day later than normal due to Memorial Day on Monday.

+"The wet forecast in the short term and drier forecast further out keep the trade guessing what progress the U.S. will show," broker StoneX said.

 Traders adjusted positions before the three-day weekend.

 "Without any great weather concerns in the U.S., it will be hard to rally corn much," said Tomm Pfitzenmaier, analyst for Summit Commodity Brokerage.
 (Reporting by Tom Polansek in Chicago.
-Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Mrigank Dhaniwala, Sherry Jacob-Phillips, Susan Fenton and Rod Nickel)
+Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Mrigank Dhaniwala, Sherry Jacob-Phillips, Susan Fenton, Rod Nickel and Deepa Babington)